The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 - Sugar: Normal granulated white sugar is all you need, but you can use castor (superfine) sugar to dissolve faster.
 Or use your preferred sugar alternative.

-Tips for perfect Instant Pot sushi rice
+Tips for perfect Instant Pot short-grain rice

 The recipe card has step-by-step instructions for washing and cooking sushi rice in an Instant Pot, so I won’t bore you by repeating those details now.
 But there are a few important steps worth highlighting.